December 21st, 2014

 November 12th, 2014

-Prof. Tony Binns and the 2014 Conference Organising Team have released the final conference program for 2014.
+Prof. Tony Binns and the 2014 Conference Organising Team have organised a brilliant conference in Dunedin.

-AFSAAP Welcomes ALL participants to the 37th Annual AFSAAP Conference, to be held at the University of Otago, Dunedin, New Zealand.
+AFSAAP Welcomes ALL participants to the 37th Annual AFSAAP Conference.
 The last time our conference was held in New Zealand was 1992, at Victoria University, Wellington.
 Keep an eye on our conference proceedings website as ALL of 37 years of conference papers proceedings will be published there soon.

 October 1st, 2014